alexanderdna/addrutils/README.md

 User can provide an existing mnemonic phrase using the -m option.
 In such case, the private key and address will be generated from this mnemonic phrase.
-User can provide the -i option to chane the account index.
+User can provide the -i option to change the account index.
 The -c option will not be available since there is only one mnemonic phrase.

 Instead, user can provide a private key using the -p option.
 In such case,